 Once the Cuvée is created, wine has to be bottled.
 This is the bottling process.

-The day before the bottling, the leaven is mixed with the other Cuvées (5% of alcohol) and the liqueur is incorporated, respecting a dose of 24g of sugar by wine liter.
+The day before bottling, the leaven is mixed with the other Cuvées (5% alcohol by volume) and the liqueur is incorporated, respecting a dose of 24g of sugar by wine liter.

-Everything is done to cause a second alcoholic fermentation in the bottle.
+Everything is made to cause a second alcoholic fermentation in the bottle.

-This second fermentation will bring a carbonic gas emission inside of the bottle closed beforehand.
-Pressure can achieves 5 to 6 kg, the alcohol degree increase of 1.4° and prisoner carbonic gas of the bottle will be dissolve in the wine.
-It is the “prise de mousse” (it becomes sparkling), a really delicate operation which must be slow and at a constant temperature if we want to obtain a delicate foam and permit the development of the most subtle flavours.
+This second fermentation will bring a carbonic gas emission inside the bottle which is closed beforehand.
+Pressure can go up to 5 to 6 kg and the alcohol can increase of 1.4°.
+The traped carbon dioxide is then dissolved in the wine.
+It is the “prise de mousse” (it becomes sparkling): a really delicate operation which has to be slow and at a constant temperature if we want to obtain a delicate foam and enable the development of the most subtle flavors.

 4. Wines aging

-The maturation process' lasting varies according to the blending types and desired result, but legislation requiers a rather long minimal period compared to other sparkling wines:
+The maturation process' period varies according to the blending types and desired result, but legislation requiers a rather long minimal period compared to other sparkling wines:

-- 15 months minimum after bottling, whose 12 on wooden, except for Millésime Champagne.
+- 15 months minimum after bottling, with 12 month on wooden slats, except for Millésime Champagne.

-In our exploitation, bottles are kept for at least 3 years for classic bottles, and 5 years for Millésime Champagne.
+In our exploitation, bottles are kept in the wine cellar for at least 3 years for classic bottles and 5 years for Millésime Champagne.

-This technique consists of placing each bottle horizontally on a wood desk and turning the bottle 1/8th or 1/4th every day from left to right.
-This movement makes the heavy sediments attract the lighter residues up to finest particles and make the Champagne totally limpid.
+This technique consists of placing each bottle horizontally on a wooden desk and turning the bottle 1/8th or 1/4th every day from left to right.
+This movement makes the heavy sediments attract the lighter residues up to finest particles and makes the Champagne totally limpid.